YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction: Acknowledgments

 \section{Acknowledgments}

-This project is jointly supported by the National Natural Science Foundation of China (Nos.52172350, W2421069, 51775565 and 61003143), the Guangdong Basic and Applied Research Foundation (No. 2022B1515120072), the Guangzhou Science and Technology Plan Project (No.2024B01W0079), the Nansha Key RD Program (No.2022ZD014), the Science and Technology Planning Project of Guangdong Province (No.2023B1212060029).
+This project is jointly supported by the National Natural Science Foundation of China (Nos.52172350, W2421069 and 51775565), the Tongchuang Intelligent Medical Inter-disciplinary Talent Training Fund of Sun Yat-sen University (No.76160-54990001), the Guangdong Basic and Applied Research Foundation (No. 2022B1515120072), the Guangzhou Science and Technology Plan Project (No.2024B01W0079), the Nansha Key RD Program (No.2022ZD014), the Science and Technology Planning Project of Guangdong Province (No.2023B1212060029).
+We thank Dr. Dezong Zhao from the University of Glasgow and Dr. Kening Li from Shenzhen Institute of Information Technology for their valuable comments.

 \begin{IEEEbiography}[{ }]{Ziyu Lin} is currently pursuing a B.Sc. degree in Traffic Engineering with the School of intelligent systems engineering, Sun Yat-sen University, Guangzhou, China.
 Her research interests include computer vision, deep learning, and autonomous driving technology, with a particular focus on exploring how these technologies can enhance the efficiency and safety of autonomous driving. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yunfan Wu} is currently pursuing a B.Sc. degree in Traffic Engineering with the School of intelligent systems engineering, Sun Yat-sen University, Guangzhou, China.
 His research interests include autonomous vehicles, computer vision and deep learning, with a commitment to reducing the likelihood of accidents in autonomous vehicles and enhancing their operational efficiency. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Yuhang Ma} received his B.S. degree in Automation at Huazhong University of Science and Technology in 2020.
 He is currently pursuing the master’s degree in Electronic and Information Engineering at Sun Yat-sen University, Shenzhen, 518107, Guangdong, P.R.China.
-His current research interests include autonomous driving and computer vision. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Junzhou Chen} received his Ph.D. in Computer Science and Engineering from the Chinese University of Hong Kong in 2008, following his M.Eng degree in Software Engineering and B.S. in Computer Science and Applications from Sichuan University in 2005 and 2002, respectively.
-Between March 2009 and February 2019, he served as a Lecturer and later as an Associate Professor at the School of Information Science and Technology at Southwest Jiaotong University.
-He is currently an associate professor at the Guangdong Provincial Key Laboratory of Intelligent Transportation System, School of Intelligent Systems Engineering, Sun Yat-Sen University, Guangzhou 510275, China.
-His research interests include computer vision, machine learning, intelligent transportation systems, mobile computing and medical image processing. \end{IEEEbiography}
+His current research interests include autonomous driving and computer vision. \end{IEEEbiography}